 (iii) attempting to engage in or assisting another to engage in an act set forth under subdivision (i) or (ii) of this subdivision (18)(A).

 (B) With respect to a wild plant designated a threatened or endangered species, means uprooting, transplanting, gathering seeds or fruit, cutting, injuring, harming, or killing or any attempt to do the same or assisting another who is doing or is attempting to do the same.

 Permits in Public Comment Period

-No Threatened & Endangered Species Takings Permit applications are currently in active public review.
+No Threatened & Endangered Species Takings Permit applications are in a public review period at this time.

 Vermont Fish & Wildlife Department

 No public hearings are scheduled for permit applications at this time.